Mission Statement

 A. Related reference material

-The Library regularly purchases convenient compilations of government information, such as those produced by Bernan.
-In addition, we collect bibliographies and guides to government information produced by publishers of reference works.
+The Library occasionally purchases convenient compilations of government information, such as those produced by Bernan.

 The Depository does not initiate the acquisition of gift materials for the University Library.
 All gift items received by the University are unsolicited.
 Gift items are retained if the items enhance and/or extend the existing collection based on need and space.
 Decisions concerning the retention of gifts are made at the discretion of the Documents Librarian and/or the Collection Development Librarian.